Improved Universal Graphs for Trees

-\paragraph{Preliminaries} Fundamentally, every graph with treewidth $w$ has a \textit{normal} tree-decomposition, meaning that every bag has size $w+1$ and the intersection of any two adjacent bags has size $w$, see \cite{Woodnormaltreedecomp} as a reference.
-The authors in \cite{kaulwood2025} use this fact to generalize the separator lemma by Chung and Graham.
+Fundamentally, every graph with treewidth $w$ has a \textit{normal} tree-decomposition, meaning that every bag has size $w+1$ and the intersection of any two adjacent bags has size $w$, see for example~\cite{Woodnormaltreedecomp}.
+Kaul and Wood \cite{kaulwood2025} use this fact to generalize the separator lemma by Chung and Graham.
 Let $G$ be a graph with tree-decomposition $(B_x : x\in T)$.
-For any vertex $z\in T$ and forest $F \subset T\setminus z$, let $G(F,z)$ be the induced subgraph of $G$ on the vertex set $(\bigcup_{x\in F}B_x)\setminus B_z$.
+For any vertex $z\in T$ and forest $F \subset T$, let $G(F,z)$ be the induced subgraph of $G$ on the vertex set $(\bigcup_{x\in F}B_x)\setminus B_z$.

 \begin{lemma} Let $t\in \mathbb{N}_0$ and $G$ be a graph with $\text{tw}(G)= w$ and $|G| \geq t +w+1$.
 For every normal tree-decomposition $(B_x : x\in T)$ of $G$, there exists a vertex $z\in T$ such that for some forest $F\subset T\setminus z$,